harrylaou/advanced-react-redux-exercise/README.md

 1. Create a logger middleware to log in the console every action that is dispatched

-2. Create a promise middleware to teach store's dispatch how to understand promises.
+2. Create a promise middleware to teach the store's dispatch how to understand promises.

 3. Move the api call in the fetch method in  /containers/UsersContainer.jsx to a fetchUser action creator in /actions/users.js